Leg1t/logseq-fluid-ai/readme.md

 Commands can draw from the current block, the full page, or everything written above the cursor — not just the block you run the command on.

 **Smart rate limits & sliding window**
-Never hit OpenAI's token limits on long pages again.
 You can configure a maximum token limit.
-The plugin calculates a sliding window: your most recent notes get absolute priority (preserving your active chat), and any attached PDF is dynamically truncated to perfectly fit whatever space is left in your context window.
+The plugin calculates a sliding window: your most recent notes get priority (preserving your active chat), and any attached PDF is dynamically truncated to perfectly fit whatever space is left in your context window.
+Currently keeping at least 70% percent of what is possible with token limit for the notes.

 **PDF integration & dynamic page ranges**
 On any Logseq PDF annotation page (one with a `file-path::` property), AI commands automatically include the PDF text as context.
-No setup needed.
 You can limit extraction to a specific chapter just by typing it naturally in your prompt (e.g., `/Ask (PDF) please summarize pages 10-25` or `p 10 to 25`).
 The plugin intercepts this and only reads those pages.

 **Side-page chat**
 `/Open Chat` and `/New Chat` create a dedicated `AI/PageName` note, open it in the right sidebar, and drop a backlink in your source note. `/Ask (chat)` continues the conversation there with your original notes automatically included as background context.